barxilly/refine/README.md

 # Refine
 An MDR simulator from the Apple TV show "Severance".
+It doesn't do much, and is mostly for the s&g's.

 ## Tech Used
 - React